Saturday, February 21, 2026

 The days that followed were a blur of hope and setback.

+Hope.
 Then setback.

+Hope.
 Then setback.

 I had no emotional framework for this.